tensorflow/tfjs-examples/baseball-node/README.md

 yarn start-server
 ```

-If you are intested in testing out the training, without running a web server:
+If you are interested in testing out the training, without running a web server:
 ```sh
 yarn train-pitch-model
 ```